Losing Your App Store Key or Forgetting Your Google Play Console App Password? Don't Panic! - Tech Post - Easy Tech Fix Guides

 1. Initiating the Key Upgrade Request on Google Play Console The first crucial step is to inform Google Play of your situation.
 You'll need to navigate to your Google Play Console and initiate a "key upgrade" or "app signing key reset" request.
 This action tells Google that you need to replace your old, lost key with a new one.
 This is the official channel to begin the recovery process.

-2. Generating a Brand New Keystore in Android Studio Once you've started the request, your next task is to create a new keystore.
-This is done directly within Android Studio.
+2. Generating a New Keystore in Android Studio After submitting your request, your next task is to create a brand new keystore in Android Studio:

-• Select Android App Bundle and click Next.
+• Select Android App Bundle → click Next

 3. Exporting Your New Key as a .pem File Using Keystore Explorer After creating your new keystore, you'll need a specialized tool called "Keystore Explorer."
 This free, open-source utility allows you to manage keystore files.